GrumpyMeow/proxmox-tips/homeassistant-diskspace-notification.md

 # Introduction
 I just got an error in Homeassistant about the file-system being readonly.
 This was caused by Homeassistant running out-of-disk-space in the VM as the disk was only 32gb.
 I would've liked to have received a notification for this.
-To resolve the error itself i increased the sized of the disk with another 2gb.
+To resolve the error itself i increased the sized of the disk via Proxmox.

+# Data-disk
+I also chose to take this opportunity to add a second disk to the Home Assistant VM and to make this the data-disk for Home Assistant.
+1. Via Proxmox i added a 40gb on SCSI:1 with writetrough-caching, enabled discard, enabled backup.
+It's important to choose the size to match or be larger than the current disk on which Home Assistant is installed or an errormessage will be displayed in Home Assistant.
+2. Rebooted the Home Assistant VM to get Home Assistant to learn about the newly added disk
+3. Navigate in Home Assistant to "Settings" > "Storage"
+4. I chose "Move data-disk" and selected the only available option "drive-scsi1"

 # Sensors
 I would expect that Homeassistant or "Home Assistant Supervisor" to provide information about diskspace, but apparently not.